On the canonical bundle formula in positive characteristic: Introduction

-With the development of the theory of $F$-splitting singularities, it was possible to prove a canonical bundle formula using more algebraic techniques.
-If we ask that the pair $(X,B)$ be globally $F$-split, the splitting map gives us effectiveness on the base (see \cite[theorem 5.2]{DS}).
-Since moduli spaces of curves are well understood in any characteristic, when the fibration has relative dimension one we can exploit this to get the desired positivity (see \cite[lemma 6.6, lemma 6.7]{BPF} and \cite[theorem 3.2]{Jakub}).
-For this result we need to assume that the geometric generic fibre is smooth and the pair induced on it is log canonical.
-If only the generic fibre is log canonical, it is still possible to prove a weaker statement by considering purely inseparable covers of the base (\cite[theorem 1]{Jakub}).
+With the development of the theory of \textit{$F$-singularities}, which take into account both the geometry and the arithmetic of the varieties, it was possible to prove a canonical bundle formula using more algebraic techniques.
+Indeed, if we ask the pair induced on the generic fibre to be \textit{globally $F$-split} (\cite[Definition 2.16]{DS}), the splitting allows to descend effectiveness on the base.
+More precisely, $K_X+B \sim_{\Q} f^*(K_Z+\Delta_Z)$, where $\Delta_Z$ is an effective, canonically defined $\Q$-divisor (\cite[Theorem 5.2]{DS}, \cite[Theorem 3.17]{Ejiri}).
+Moreover, since moduli spaces of curves are well understood in any characteristic, when the fibration has relative dimension one we can exploit them to get the desired positivity (\cite[Lemma 6.6, Lemma 6.7]{BPF}, \cite[Theorem 3.2]{Jakub}).
+For this result we need to assume that the geometric generic fibre is smooth and the pair induced on it is log canonical, whereas in general the statement is known to be false (\cite[Example 3.5]{Jakub}).
+If only the generic fibre is log canonical, it is still possible to prove a weaker statement for fibrations of relative dimension one by considering purely inseparable covers of the base (\cite[Theorem 1]{Jakub}, \cite[Theorem 6.2]{CBF_inseparable}).

-Recently, a new approach has been taken in characteristic $0$ in the paper \cite{positivity}.
-The moduli part of a fibration $f\colon X \rightarrow Z$, under some assumptions on the singularities ("property $(\ast)$"), coincides with the canonical bundle of the foliation induced by $f$.
-The birational geometry of the foliation can then be used to conclude.
-With these techniques, it is possible to prove the result for more general fibrations, not necessarily $f$-trivial.
-In this generality, assuming that the general fibre is log canonical, the discriminant divisor is still well-defined on $Z$, while the moduli part is only defined on $X$.
-This approach does not make use of variation of Hodge structures, but rather techniques coming from the minimal model program (MMP).
-Note that the assumption on the singularities of the general fibre is necessary.
-If we remove it, the canonical bundle formula fails to hold, as shown in \cite[example 3.5]{Jakub}.